ICESAT-2HackWeek/website-2024/book/tutorials/mental-health/index.md

 # Mental Health in the Geosciences

 This session was designed by Anthony Arendt and Shashank Bhushan.
 It was inspired by a session on mental health offered as part of [OceanHackweek](https://oceanhackweek.org/).
-Content has been reviewed by [Gitika Talwar, PhD](https://www.psychologytoday.com/us/therapists/gitika-talwar-seattle-wa/1193368), a Licenced Professional Therapist.
+Content has been reviewed by [Gitika Talwar, PhD](https://www.psychologytoday.com/us/therapists/gitika-talwar-seattle-wa/1193368), a Licensed Clinical-Community Psychologist.

 ## Norms and Shared Agreements